 Go to Town

 Take some time to explore and enjoy your own backyard.
 Stop into your town's Visitor's Bureau to find out what they recommend out-of-towners do.
 Visit streets and shops and eateries that you don't normally frequent.
 Venture off your beaten path.
 You might be surprised at just how much you didn't know about your city!
 If you're in the Fort Wayne area, a great (FREE!) event to take advantage of is Be a Tourist In Your Own Hometown.

 Gather the family together for an afternoon or evening and create a scrapbook or journal together, documenting your favorite memories from the last few months.
-Having standard, 4x6 photos printed is fairly inexpensive, and you can pick up a photo album, scrapbook, or journal for cheap at the dollar store or craft stores (use those coupons!)
+Having standard, 4x6 photos printed is fairly inexpensive (you can usually get great deals at your nearest pharmacy's photo center), and you can pick up a photo album, scrapbook, or journal for cheap at the dollar store or craft stores (use those coupons)!
 Hearing each family member's take on their favorite moment of the summer, or how they remember a particular event happening, is sure to be a good time.